scalastic/scalastic.github.io/_posts/en/2021-03-16-installer-java-sdkman.markdown

 JCL      - 0a86953833 based on jdk-11.0.10+9)
 {% endhighlight %}

-Et voilà...
+And There you go...

 <hr class="hr-text" data-content="Conclusion">

-## Pour aller plus loin
+## For further

-Vous trouverez à cette adresse [https://sdkman.io/usage](https://sdkman.io/usage){:target="_blank" rel="noopener noreferrer nofollow"}, d'autres commandes qui pourraient vous être utiles notamment la commande `env` [https://sdkman.io/usage#env](https://sdkman.io/usage#env){:target="_blank" rel="noopener noreferrer nofollow"}.
+You will find at this address [https://sdkman.io/usage](https://sdkman.io/usage){:target="_blank" rel="noopener noreferrer nofollow"}, other commands that you might be useful, in particular the `env` command [https://sdkman.io/usage#env](https://sdkman.io/usage#env){:target="_blank" rel="noopener noreferrer nofollow"}.

-A vous de jouer à présent.
+Now it's your turn.

-Cheers...
+Cheers ...

-> info "Et maintenant"
+> info "And now"
-> * Vous avez aimé cet article ?
-Dites-le ci-dessous afin que le blog gagne en visibilité.
+> * Did you like this article?
+Say it below so that the blog gains visibility.
-> * Vous avez une question ?
-Posez-la en commentaire, je m'efforcerai d'y répondre dans les plus brefs délais !!
+> * Do you have a question?
+Leave it in comment, I will do my best to answer it as soon as possible !!
 >
-> Merci à vous !
+> Thanks to you!
 >